Year 6

 If you were unable to attend our 'Meet the Teacher' session, please click on the link to access the presentation used: Curriculum Presentation to Parents

-A reminder that Year 6 have PE every Thursday - please ensure your child comes to school in the correct PE kit and footwear.
+A reminder that Year 6 have PE every Wednesday - please ensure your child comes to school in the correct PE kit and footwear.

 If your child walks home alone or brings a mobile phone to school, please ensure the forms have been completed and sent to school via Arbor.